JCAT

 • SPOTTING indicators of mobilization to violence; and,

-The JCAT would like to introduce the 2015 Intelligence Guide for First Responders.
-This guide is an update to the 2011 edition, and was produced by first responders for first responders, to improve information sharing among state, local, tribal, and territorial jurisdictions and the federal government.
-This reference aid will:
+The Intelligence Guide for First Responders was produced by JCAT to improve information sharing among state, local, tribal, and territorial jurisdictions and the federal government.
+This guide:

-• Highlight your role and responsibility as a consumer of intelligence information
+• Highlights your role and responsibility as a consumer of intelligence information.

-• Demonstrate how to handle this information and why it must be protected
+• Demonstrates how to handle this information and why it must be protected

-• Show you where to find this information and how to gain access to Internet-based U.S. Government systems
+• Shows you where to find this information and how to gain access to Internet-based U.S. Government systems.

-• Help you understand and participate in the Nationwide Suspicious Activity Reporting Initiative
+• Helps you understand and participate in the Nationwide Suspicious Activity Reporting Initiative.

-• Provide an overview of the Intelligence Community, the intelligence cycle, and the products available to you
+• Provides an overview of the Intelligence Community, the intelligence cycle, and the products available to you.

-• Identify existing federal, state, local, tribal, and territorial partnerships that you can use to carry out your duties and responsibilities
+• Identifies existing federal, state, local, tribal, and territorial partnerships that you can use to carry out your duties and responsibilities.

 Counterterrorism Digest